eficode-academy/kubernetes-katas/03-rolling-updates.md

 * Look at the nginx deployment yaml file in `rolling-updates/nginx-deployment.yaml`
 * Look at the service file in `rolling-updates/nginx-svc.yaml`

+Now go ahead and `apply` the deployment and the service:

-* Apply the nginx deployment: `kubectl apply -f rolling-updates/nginx-deployment.yaml`
+* Apply the nginx deployment: `$ kubectl apply -f rolling-updates/nginx-deployment.yaml`
-* Apply the service: `kubectl apply -f rolling-updates/nginx-svc.yaml`
+* Apply the service: `$ kubectl apply -f rolling-updates/nginx-svc.yaml`

-> remember that it might take a few minutes for the cloud infrastructure to deploy the load balancer, i.e. the external IP might be shown as `pending`
+> :bulb: Remember that it might take a few minutes for the cloud infrastructure to deploy the load balancer, i.e. the external IP might be shown as `pending`

-* Note down the loadbalancer IP from the services command: `kubectl get service`
+* Note down the loadbalancer IP from the services command: `$ kubectl get service`
-* Increase the replicas to four:
+* Increase the replicas to four in the deployment yaml file:

 ```yaml
 spec:
   replicas: 4
 ```

+* Apply the service again to increase the replica count of your deployment.

 From another terminal check which version is currently running and to see changes when rollout is happening: